hazzazi/hello-world/HowTo.md

     google.maps.event.addDomListener(window, 'load', initMap);
 });
 ```
 This will render Google map with three dumy markers.
 One small note here is that we added a map listner event for each marker.
 Now, it's only set a global marker_id for each marker.
-In the next step we will add a functionality for markers such that when someone click on a marker the data that comes from this marker "sensor" will be displayed dynamically on a gauge.
+In the next step we will add a functionality for markers such that when someone click on a marker, the data that comes from this marker "sensor" will be displayed dynamically on a gauge.

 #### Adding Gauges for better visualization.
 Just as explained simply in: http://justgage.com/: